Kyama64/reddit-persona-analyzer/README.md

 # Reddit Persona Analyzer

-A Python tool that analyzes a Reddit user's profile to create a detailed persona based on their comments and posts, with optional export to Google Sheets.
+A Python tool that analyzes a Reddit user's profile to create a detailed persona based on their comments and posts, with export to text files.

 ## Features